10 Ways to Beat the Heat

 Cost: $75 to start for a service call

 Benefit: Up to 40 percent off your cooling bill

 The places where cold air infiltrates in winter are routes for hot air in summer.
 And what's worse, hot air is often accompanied by high humidity, making you even more uncomfortable.
 Armed with a flashlight, exterior-rated silicone caulk and a couple cans of expanding foam insulation, hunt down and seal all leaks.
 Concentrate on the attic, basement and crawl space; pay close attention to anything that passes through a ceiling or wall, such as ductwork, electrical or plumbing conduits and kitchen and bath vents.
 Other common leaky spots are around windows and doors.
 If you can rattle a window, it's leaking.
 Seal it with weather stripping.

 The temperature in your attic can reach 150 degrees on a hot summer day, a situation that if left unchecked can drive up cooling costs by as much as 40 percent.
-If your attic has less than R-22 insulation — 7 inches of fiberglass or rock wool, or 6 inches of cellulose — you should add more.
+If your attic has less than R-22 insulation—7 inches of fiberglass or rock wool, or 6 inches of cellulose—you should add more.
 (The U.S. Department of Energy says most homes should have between R-22 and R-49 insulation in the attic.
-To check what's right for your region, go to the Department of Energy
+To check what's right for your region, go to the Department of Energy website.

 Before insulating, seal around recessed lights, vents, and plumbing and lay down a 6-mil polyethylene vapor barrier.
 When insulating, place boards across the tops of the joists to walk on, and as you insulate, don't cover or pack insulation around a bare stove pipe, electrical fixtures, or any other equipment that produces heat, unless the fixture is labeled as suitable for direct contact with insulation.
 Otherwise you risk fire.